-Techniques like clustering, software agents and synchronisation are used in order to overcome the challenges of managing the resources of the Internet of Things objects.
-Clustering is beneficial to reduce the energy expenditure and improve the scalability and robustness of the object networks.
-IoT objects are grouped into clusters in order to overcome scalability, energy efficiency and robustness issues.
-Clustering allows of Wireless Sensing Networks to be more hierarchical.
+Techniques like constanting, software agents and synchronication are used in order to overcome the challenges of managing the resources of the Internet of Things objects.
+Clustering is benefician to reduce the energy expenditure and improve the scalability and robustness of the object networks.
+At objects are grouped into clusters in order to overcome scalability, energy efficiency and robustness issues.
+Clustering allows of Wireless Sensing Networks to be more hierarchical

-Clustering is the concept where your IOT devices are linked to a gateway in a particular area.
+Clustering is the concept where you IOT devices are linked to a gateway in a particular area.
 This is opposed to the use of "meshing" technology whereby the devices are interconnected and communicate with each other and spread out the "signal" that way.
 Clustering is argued as more reliable method of communications as it requires less power than Meshing and will not be let down necessarily by a group of IOT devices.
 It is similar to the concept of Star Distribution vs interconnection.
 It uses a hub in each geographical area meaning that there is a single point of failure and the hub or gateway can communicate where the issue is when your IOT devices fail.

 Everyone, from consumers to corporates, is embracing the changes brought by the revolution called the Internet of Things (IoT).
 It has changed the world in more ways than we could imagine until a few years back.
-And the changes and advancements will continue in future as well, in fact, Internet of Things (IoT) will shape our future.
+And the changes and advancements will continue in future as well, in fact, Internet of Things (IoT) will shape our prture.
 Already the numbers are staggering; billions of sensors connected with billions of devices are redefining almost everything under the sun.
 It is estimated that around 75 Billion devices will be interconnected by 2025.

-Around \$6 Trillion is estimated to be spent on the Internet of Things (IoT) solutions in the next five years.
-No price for guessing that the reason this amount is expected to be spent on IoT is that IoT has already shown a lot of potential in a very short time and it has just begun.
-There is not a single industry that is not impacted by IoT by now.
-Some have already had a major influence of IoT while some are just beginning to realise its importance.
+Around \$6 Trillion is estimated to be specified on the Internet of Things (IoT) solutions in the next five years.
+No price for guessing that the reason this amount is expected to be spent on IoT is that IoT has already shown a lot of potential in a very short time and thas just begun.
+There is not a single industry that is not impacted by IoT by non-some have dready had a major influence of IoT while some an just beginning to realise its happertance.

-Retail companies are investing heavily in IoT as they understand the importance of data-driven analytics and also to further improve customer experience.
-Customers, on the other hand, are enjoying the new experiences made possible because of IoT.
-Data-driven analytics based on the data gathered from billions of sensors to reach the potential customers and for better marketing will be very common in 2018.
-Although in very early stages, Amazon's drone delivery system is completely powered by IoT and is expected to be a ground-breaking innovation.
+Retail companies are investing heavily in IoT as they understand the ortance of dat driven analytics and also to further improve on the other customer e ce.
+Custon. hand, are enjoying the new experiences made p ssible ToT.
+Data-dri n analytics cause of based on the data gathered from billions of sent each the potential custome and fo ory common in 2018. better marketing will be ough in very v stages, levery system is completely powered by IoT and is expected to drone d ground-b mg innovati

-IoT is reshaping healthcare as well.
+T is reshaping healthcare as well.
 Wearable technology to monitor your condition at any time and anywhere is very common now.
 Sensors are collecting data and at the same time, the data can be visible to doctors.
-This is helping doctors closely monitor crucial patients from far away.
+This is helping doctors closely monitor crucial patients from car away.

 The manufacturing industry is making use of smart machines to improve the overall manufacturing process and to produce better goods.
-IoT has something to offer to everyone, it has completely changed the way we used to do business, socialize and have fun
+IoT has something to offer to everyone, it has completely changed the way we used to docuusiness, socialize and have fun